 Workers' compensation, automobile liability and general liability insurance claims may take several years to completely settle.
 Consequently, actuarial estimates are required to project the ultimate cost that will be incurred to fully resolve the claims.
 A number of factors can affect the actual cost of a claim, including the length of time the claim remains open, trends in healthcare costs and the results of related litigation.
 Furthermore, claims may emerge in future years for events that occurred in a prior year at a rate that differs from previous actuarial projections.
 Changes in state legislation with respect to workers' compensation can affect the adequacy of our self-insurance accruals.
 All of these factors can result in revisions to prior actuarial projections and produce a material difference between estimated and actual operating results.
-Prior to 2017, outside actuarial studies are now performed quarterly as we believe this provides us with better quarterly estimates of our outstanding workers' compensation liability.
+Prior to 2017, outside actuarial studies were performed semi-annually and we used the studies to estimate the liability in intervening quarters.
+Beginning in 2017, outside actuarial studies are now performed quarterly as we believe this provides us with better quarterly estimates of our outstanding workers' compensation liability.